SCHOOL OPENING CELEBRATION

 IN MEMORY OF NANCY WRIGHT:

-It is with heavy hearts that we inform you that one of the founding donors for Mubaku Educational Foundation, Nancy Wright, passed away after a brief illness, while traveling in Madagascar.
-She was one of the most consistent of all donors, with a great heart to see all students in the Mubaku Village, and all children in Uganda, receive a good education.
+It is with heavy hearts that we inform you that one of the founding donors for Mubaku Educational Foundation, Nancy Wright, passed away after a brief illness while traveling in Madagascar.
+She was one of the most consistent of all donors, with a great heart to see all students in the Mubaku Village, and all children in Uganda, received a good education.
 She was one of the six who traveled to Mubaku for the school’s opening celebration.
 Nancy is pictured on the left in the group picture at the top right side of this newsletter.

 With a great passion for the Mubaku Village and Bright Future Nursery and Primary School, not only did she give of her monetary resources, but also of her time.
-It was sheer joy watching her working and playing with the students…not to mention how she could dance along with community members at the opening celebration.
+It was a sheer joy watching her working and playing with the students…not to mention how she could dance along with community members at the opening celebration.
 In Nancy’s memory, her family has requested that donations be made to the Mubaku Educational Foundation.
 Nancy’s legacy will live on through the many relationships she established in the village, as well as through the support she gave of her time and resources, which will continue to be evident at the school.

 Mubaku Trivia Tidbits

-Chickencoops in Mubaku Village closely resemble the homes in the community.
+Chicken coops in Mubaku Village closely resemble the homes in the community.
 Below are photos of a chicken coop and also some village homes.
 Notice how the community members store their toothbrushes.
 Look closely at the last two photos.

 Have a Birthday Coming?